 In 1823 the painter left Spain secretly and settled in Bordeaux where he spent the rest of his life in old age, he produced some of his finest genre paintings.

-Francisco José De Goya is considered the most important Spanish artist of late 18th and early 19th centuries and throughout his long career was a commentator and chronicler of his era.
-Immensely successful in his lifetime, Francisco José De Goya is often referred to as both the last of the Old Masters and the first of the Modern Masters.
+Francisco José De Goya is viewed as the most vital and important Spanish artist of the late eighteenth and early nineteenth centuries and all through his long profession as an artist, he was both a commentator on and chronicler of his period.
+Francisco José De Goya was hugely successful artistically and financially in his lifetime, is often referred to as both the last of the Old Masters and the first of the Modern Masters.